gripfastistech/FileIndexer/README.md

 Configuration
 -------------
-Documentation missing.
+Documentation missing, check the FileIndexer.config.php file!

 Usage
 -----
-Once the extension has been installed, go to Special:FileIndexer to generate the index of the uploaded text files.
+Once the extension has been installed and configured, go to Special:FileIndexer to generate the index of the uploaded text files.
 After doing that the files will be searchable from the regular search box.

 Tasks
 -----
-* Fill in the configuration section.
+* Configuration documentation.
 * Translate all messages in German to English.
 * Fix the security issues that no one cares to point out.